-Following Hwy 140 east from Medford: Summit Sno-park is located at milepoint 28.5 with parking for about 5-7 vehicles.
-Fish Lake Sno-park, at milepoint 30.5, has restrooms, parking for 35 vehicles, a picnic shelter, and is located near the Fish Lake Resort (cabins, cafe, store).
-Please note that access to the snowmobile trails from Fish Lake Sno-park is through the Campground.
+From Medford, OR, follow Highway 140 east to Fish Lake Sno-Park, at milepost 30.5.
+Sno-Park has restrooms, parking for 35 vehicles, a picnic shelter, and is located near the Fish Lake Resort (cabins, cafe, store).
+Please note that access to the snowmobile trails from Fish Lake Sno-Park is through the Campground.
 Please enter and exit only at the trailhead bulletin board and stay on the marked / groomed trail.
-By cooperating you will help protect young trees and vegetation planted in the campground.Following the Dead Indian Memorial Road east from
+By cooperating you will help protect young trees and vegetation planted in the campground.

-Ashland: Deadwood Sno-park is located at milepoint 22 with parking for 8-10 vehicles (sno-park permit required).
-There are no designated trails originating from Deadwood, but there are numerous Forest Service roads in the vicinity.
-Big Draw Sno-park, at milepoint 26, is an informal "pull-out" where a wide spot adjacent the road is occasionally plowed for parking (no permit required).
-The Hyatt Lake / Lake O'Woods snowmobile trail crosses the hwy here.
-Pederson Sno-park is located about 1/2 mile east of the Jackson / Klamath county line.
-Pederson is another informal sno-park (no permit required) with limited parking.
-The Pederson Snowmobile trail crosses the hwy just west of the sno-park.
-The Pacific Crest Trail crosses the hwy at the Pederson Sno-park also.
-It is designated and marked for nordic skiing from the sno-park north to the South Brown Mountain Shelter.
+From Ashland, OR, follow the Dead Indian Memorial Road east to where the Hyatt Lake / Lake O'Woods snowmobile trail crosses the highway.
+Pederson Sno-Park is located about 0.5 mile east of the Jackson / Klamath county line.
+Pederson Sno-Park is another informal Sno-Park (no permit required) with limited parking.
+The Pederson Snowmobile trail crosses the highway just west of the Sno-Park.
+The Pacific Crest National Scenic Trail crosses the highway at the Pederson Sno-Park also.
+It is designated and marked for nordic skiing from the Sno-Park north to the South Brown Mountain Shelter.
 Snowmobilers can reach the shelter via the Pederson and Hyatt / Lake O'Woods trails.